 Keselowski gets win but Hendrick Motorsports takes 2 losses

-Keselowski gets win but Hendrick Motorsports takes 2 lossesDriver Chase Elliott walks along pit road during qualifying prior to a NASCAR Cup Series auto race at Charlotte Motor Speedway Sunday, May 24, 2020, in Concord, N.C.
+NASCAR Charlotte Auto RacingBrad Keselowski celebrates after winning the NASCAR Cup Series auto race at Charlotte Motor Speedway early Monday, May 25, 2020, in Concord, N.C.
 (AP Photo/Gerry Broome)

 Chase Elliott lost two races in four days, both in heartbreaking fashion.